gradientsearch/vault-plugin-secrets-pwmanager/client/src/routes/unlocked/components/entries/inputs/_dirinfo.md.md

 Use this directory for input components types.

 > [!NOTE]
-> a passwordItem is composed of many input types
+> a entry is composed of many input types

 - password